metamn/react/content/blog/my-current-stack/index.md

 Instead of data input the interaction is continuous through gestures, information transformation, real-time content updates from external sources.

-For that scenario my current, highly opinionated, months in the making stack follows:
+For this scenario let me present a highly opinionated, months-in-the-making stack.

 ## Typescript

 `You'll know when you'll need it` &mdash; [Dan Abramov](https://overreacted.io/) once said and his prophecy came true.

-When there is no API there is no single source of truth, there is no data layer.
+When there is no API in a project, there is no single source of truth, there is no data layer.

 Typescript to the rescue.
-It models the business domain and provides a stable, scalable foundation for the UI.
+Typescript is capable to model the business domain and provide a stable, scalable foundation for the UI.
 The end result is not less than a database with an API.

 In plus, as a bonus, everything Typescript runs through a real-time linter to detect semantic and syntactic errors while writing code.

+And the Typescript learning curve is bearable.

 ## Emotion

-If React then Javascript/Typescript.
+If React then Javascript / Typescript.
 On all fronts.

 Structure and behaviour is already JSX.
 Presentation, styling should be Javascript, too.

-It's better to have [style objects](https://emotion.sh/docs/object-styles) and functions&mdash;pure Javascript code, uniform codebase&mdash;than other constructs written on another language.
+It's better to have [style objects](https://emotion.sh/docs/object-styles) and functions&mdash;pure Javascript code&mdash;than other constructs written on another language&mdash;CSS.
+It's better to use a programming language for styling.

 From all the major CSS-in-JS libraries Emotion is singular in [supporting](https://github.com/osequi/hacks/blob/master/CSS-in-JS.md) props in keyframe animations following the object syntax.